upfrog/Nexus/README.md

 Just a few of the things that need improving include:
-- Method and attribute privacy levles are not always thoughtfully chosen.
+- Method and attribute privacy levels are not always thoughtfully chosen.
 - Due to an early misunderstanding, the code which interacts with the REST server is a singleton.
 - The password system is so horrible that it doesn't even deserve the title of "password system".
 - The functionality to make a new account within the app is broken.